A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Abstract

 \section{Abstract}

-Knowledge-based Vision Question Answering (KB-VQA) extends general Vision Question Answering (VQA) by not only requiring the understanding of visual and textual inputs but also extensive range of knowledge, enabling significant advancements across various real-world applications.
-KB-VQA introduces unique challenges, including the alignment of heterogeneous information from diverse modalities and sources, the retrieval of relevant knowledge from noisy or large-scale repositories, and the execution of complex reasoning to infer answers from the combined context.
-With the advancement of Large Language Models (LLMs), KB-VQA systems have also undergone a notable transformation, where LLMs serve as powerful knowledge repositories, retrieval-augmented generators and strong reasoners.
-Despite substantial progress, no comprehensive survey currently exists that systematically organizes and reviews the existing KB-VQA methods.
-This survey aims to fill this gap by establishing a structured taxonomy of KB-VQA approaches, and categorizing the systems into main stages: knowledge representation, knowledge retrieval, and knowledge reasoning.
-By exploring various knowledge integration techniques and identifying persistent challenges, this work also outlines promising future research directions, providing a foundation for advancing KB-VQA models and their applications.
+Knowledge-based Visual Question Answering (KB-VQA) extends general Visual Question Answering by requiring external knowledge beyond the provided visual and textual inputs, facilitating more complex real-world applications.
+KB-VQA introduces unique challenges, including the alignment of heterogeneous information from diverse modalities and sources, the retrieval of relevant knowledge from large-scale and noisy repositories, and the execution of complex reasoning to infer answers from the combined context.
+With the advancement of large language models, KB-VQA systems have undergone a notable transformation, where LLMs serve as powerful knowledge repositories, retrieval-augmented generators and strong reasoners.
+Despite substantial progress, there is a lack of a recent, systematic survey that organizes and reviews the evolving landscape of existing KB-VQA methods.
+This survey aims to fill this gap by establishing a structured taxonomy of KB-VQA approaches and decomposing mainstream systems into three fundamental stages: knowledge representation, knowledge retrieval, and knowledge reasoning.
+Through an examination of existing techniques employed at each stage, this survey identifies persistent challenges and outlines promising future research directions, providing a foundation for advancing KB-VQA models and their applications.